-To score points, a driver must be classified in the Final Official Classification of the rally and must not have retired the previous day.
+To score points, a driver must be classified in the Final Official Classification of the rally.

-If the Power Stage is definitively stopped before all P1 and P2 drivers eligible to start the Power Stage have had the opportunity to complete the stage, the FIA may decide that no points are awarded for the Power Stage.
+If the Power Stage is definitively stopped before all P1 drivers eligible to start the Power Stage have had the opportunity to complete the stage, the FIA may decide that no points are awarded for the Power Stage.